The Short Answer

 As a premium discretionary brand, revenue and margins are sensitive to consumer spending and fashion cycles.
 This is a business and valuation consideration rather than a Sharia screen concern.

-Based on Ralph Lauren's most recent financial statements:
+Based on Ralph Lauren's Form 10-K:

 Bottom Line